aplus-framework/cli/guide/index.rst

     :alt: Aplus CLI - Index Command with Custom Language

-If the CLI Library is not localized in your language, you can contribute by adding it with a Pull Request in GitLab: `<https://gitlab.com/aplus-framework/libraries/cli>`_.
+If the CLI Library is not localized in your language, you can contribute by adding it with a `Merge Request in the package repository <https://gitlab.com/aplus-framework/libraries/cli/-/merge_requests>`_.

-It is also possible to add custom languages in the execution time.
+It is also possible to add custom languages in the runtime.
 See the `Language Library <https://gitlab.com/aplus-framework/libraries/language>`_ to know more.

 Add a Custom Command